Plateau alley defence

 Surprisingly you can even work in front of the hog, without getting your head shot off.
 Just make sure the hog is well back where the ground is levelling out, and you seem to be ok.
 It's a nice arrangement because you've got a clear view and room to move around, and you've also got the comforting sound of that chain-gun going like the blazes just behind you.

-One simple thing you can do is send the hog sliding down to the bottom of the alley, to hinder the enemy when they arrive, and possibly even squash a few advance troops just as they turn up.
-I quite like to send it down by arcing around at the top of the alley to drive it off the nearby plateau edge, jumping out as it goes over.
+One thing you could do with the hog is to send it down to the bottom of the alley to hinder the enemy when they arrive, and possibly even squash a few advance troops just as they turn up.
+I quite like sending it down by arcing around leftwards at the top of the alley to drive it off the nearby plateau edge, jumping out as it goes over, as seen in BCM19.
 Give it enough air and it'll turn over and make a nice crash as it lands part way down the path.
-Ok the UNSC might not like me handling their toys in such a cavalier fashion, but I don't see why I shouldn't have a little fun whilst saving the entire human race.
+Ok the UNSC might not like me handling their toys in such a cavalier fashion, but I don't see why I shouldn't have a little fun whilst saving the entire human race!

 Deliberate blocking

-If you've got time, you could instead drive it down and deliberately park it to block off the right approach to the base of the alley.
+If you've got time, you could instead drive the hog down and deliberately park it to block off the right approach to the base of the alley.
 Actually there are two variations here.
-You can completely block off the approach by putting the hog across the gap between the plateau and the huge rock, or you can partially block it off by putting the hog between the plateau and the small rock.
+You can completely block it by putting the hog across the gap between the plateau and the huge rock, or you can partially block it by putting the hog between the plateau and the small rock.
 This gives two very different situations, each with its own delights as follows.

-With a complete blockage, you might think that the enemy would all flock around the huge rock to get to you from the left approach.
+With a complete blockage, you might think that the enemy would flock around the huge rock to get to you from the left approach.
 That's what I was expecting at any rate.
 But what actually tends to happen is that they accumulate behind the hog.
 The Elites will stand around mumbling, unless they catch sight of you, in which case you can expect a dose of plasma to come flying your way pretty sharpish.
 You can do two things with this situation.
-First, the obvious: drop a grenade into their midst, settle back with some popcorn, and enjoy the bang!
+First, the obvious.
+Kill some Elites or Grunts to get some loose plasmas on the ground, add a live grenade of your own, settle back with some popcorn and enjoy the bang!
 You can do this from down on the ground or from above on the plateau.
-But for more serious combat try this second idea.
-Go down and around the left of the huge rock and see if you can hold off the enemy from there.
+But for more serious combat, go around the left of the huge rock and see if you can hold off the enemy from there.
 They'll soon be flocking around the back of that rock to try to get you, but they don't have much room and you've got great cover, so you're in with a chance.
-Plasma weapons and the AR are the obvious choices for the close-up dirty work you can expect here.
-And shovel those grenades!
+Plasma weapons and the AR are the obvious choices for the close-up dirty work you can expect here - and shovel those grenades!
+I wouldn't class either of these plans as proper plateau alley defences, and the chain reaction plan is pure mischief of course, but this seemed the natural place to mention them.

 Meanwhile, with a partial blockage the enemy gets diverted through to the left, giving you more time to line them up in your sights and keep them back.
 The enemy can't push up the path in numbers as quickly as usual, so it gives things a different flavour.
 Arranging a partial blockage is also quicker and easier; and you'll need to be quick when those Elites are hot on your tail.